JiaYun5/Week-12-Project/README.md

 <br>
 <h3> Instructions <h3>
   <br>
+ <p> You have crashed your spaceship on an unknown planet and communications have been broken.
+To bring it back up, 4 special
+ parts have to be collected and placed into the reactor to enable communications with your fellows back at the space station.
+ Be careful of the slimes surrounding the parts as they are deadly and will kill you immediately when touched. </p>
   <ul>
     <li> Movement uses the WASD keys </li>
     <li> Use the mouse to turn and look left right up and down </li>